 METHODS

-A retrospective, observational cohort study comparing the effectiveness and safety outcomes of palliative LTAD and regular palliative LVP as a treatment for refractory ascites in consecutive patients with end-stage chronic liver disease followed-up at our UK tertiary centre between 2018 and 2022 was conducted.
+A retrospective, observational cohort study comparing the effectiveness and safety outcomes of palliative LTAD and regular palliative LVP as a treatment for refractory ascites in consecutive patients with end-stage chronic liver disease followed-up at our United Kingdom tertiary centre between 2018 and 2022 was conducted.
 Fisher’s exact tests and the Mann-Whitney U test were used to compare qualitative and quantitative variables, respectively.
 Kaplan-Meier survival estimates were generated to stratify time-related outcomes according to the type of drain.

 RESULTS